Synaptic-Labs-AI/code_summary/README.md

 ## Installation

-1. Clone or download the code repository.
+1. Clone or download the code file.
 2. Open the project folder in your preferred editor (VS Code or Xcode).

 ### For VS Code: